devanshkhatri12/Learning-SQL/04_DML/Readme.md

-# DDL (Data Definition query) Command
+# DML (Data manipulation language) Command

-- Here we practice all the Commands comes under DDL, and commands are:
+- Here we practice all the Commands comes under DML, and commands are:

 1.  `INSERT`